 Australia is in the midst of a rooftop revolution, with more than 1.6 million homes all around the country sporting rooftop PV systems.
 Our nation has the opportunity to reap all the benefits that come with this monumental shift, including more jobs, more investment and more control for people over their power bills.

 There’s no doubt this revolution challenges traditional business models and has prompted a significant backlash from some of Australia’s biggest power companies.
-This should come as no surprise, as their profits depend on renewable energy being stuck in a niche part of our energy sector.
-Along with several years of federal policy failure on renewable energy under the Abbott government, it’s safe to say solar and renewable energy has been held back and that too many roadblocks remain.
+This should come as no surprise as their profits depend on renewable energy being stuck in a niche part of our energy sector.
+Along with several years of federal policy failure on renewable energy, it’s safe to say solar and renewable energy has been held back and that too many roadblocks remain.

 Solar at Risk

-Federal policies have been key in supporting and growing solar and renewable energy in Australia.
+Federal policies and initiatives have been key in supporting and growing solar and renewable energy in Australia.
 The three most important are the Renewable Energy Target (RET), The Clean Energy Finance Corporation (CEFC) which is Australia’s green bank and the Australian Renewable Energy Agency (ARENA) which funds research and development for new technologies.

 Unfair and Discriminatory Practices by Power Companies

-Energy demand is declining more quickly than anticipated due to increased energy efficiency, in part driven by soaring electricity bills, and the contraction in our domestic manufacturing industry.
+Energy demand is declining more quickly than anticipated due to increased energy efficiency, in part driven by soaring electricity prices and the contraction in our domestic manufacturing industry.
 The fundamental shift to solar and renewable technologies is pushing coal and gas out of the market and threatening traditional power companies’ business models.
 Think about what the internet did to the media and music businesses - we’re talking a monumental disruption to the way our electricity is produced and consumed.
 Now, as home battery storage becomes more and more accessible, we’re looking at another energy revolution.

 Solar owners across the country get in touch with us to let us know when they’re being discriminated against or facing an unfair charge.
 Some recent examples include when the Queensland Competition Authority tried to move solar power owners to a different electricity charging system, costing them $200 more each year than other electricity users.
-Or in South Australia, where SA Power Networks tried to introduce a penalty that would see solar households pay close to $100 more in supply charges than other residential households who consume the same amount of electricity.
+Or in South Australia, when SA Power Networks tried to introduce a penalty that would see solar households pay close to $100 more in supply charges than other residential households who consume the same amount of electricity.
 These aren’t isolated cases, there are many and varied examples of big electricity companies across Australia discriminating against households with rooftop solar.

-With a new Prime Minister and a Federal election looming, we need to harness our people power to lock in the solar-powered future Australians want to see.
+With a government whose track on renewables is far from stellar, we need to harness our people power to lock in the solar-powered future Australians want to see.
 We’ve done it before and we can do it again.
 Click here to check out our current campaigns.